wolfers/child-care-score-prediction/README.md

 #### The data used for this model is confidential.
 Any data provided in this repo or used as examples is all fake data and does not reflect the actual data.

+Included in this repo are the sldies used for presenting this project.

 ## Child Care Aware Washington background info

 Child Care Aware provided me confidential data for provider CCQB(baseline) ratings, and their official ratings.
 Child Care Aware Washington sends out a representative to give a provider a baseline rating and advice on how to proceed.
 Then an official rater from University of Washington goes ut and gives the provider their official rating.